How to Transition Your Skincare To Avoid Chapped Winter Skin

 *this post contains affiliate links.
 I earn a small commission when you purchase from my link - at no additional cost to you!

-Every December, without fail, my skin lets me know that summer is long gone—and now the real challenge of the season has arrived.
-Between frigid outdoor temps, highly drying indoor heat, and residual sun spots from warmer months, my cheeks feel tight, my skin looks dull, and some fine lines are more visible.
+Every December, without fail, my skin lets me know that summer is long gone and now the real challenge of the season has arrived.
+Between cold outdoor temps in the mountains, drying indoor heat, and a general lack of moisture where I live my skin feel tighter, looks dull, and there usually leftover sun spots from the summer.
 That’s when I know it’s time to switch my skincare routine into full winter mode.

 If your skin is feeling the shift too, you’re not alone.
-With just a few intentional tweaks (and not an entirely new shelf of products), you can repair the summer damage, reinforce your skin barrier, and level up your hydration game.
+With just a few intentional tweaks (and not an entirely new shelf of products), you can repair the summer damage, reinforce your skin barrier, and level up your hydration game to keep glowing all winter long.

 Why Your Skin Needs a Seasonal Reset in Winter